Abstract Integration

 We approximate the integral of a nonnegative function \(g\) using simple functions.

-set of all nonnegative simple (hence automatically measurable) functions \(q\) that satisfy \(0 \leq q \leq g\), and
+denote the set of all nonnegative simple functions \(q\) — measurable by definition of "simple" — that satisfy

 \[